-When you outsource your marketing, you share the responsibilities of your marketing strategy.
+When you outsource your marketing and hire a marketing firm, you share the responsibilities of your marketing strategy.
 In some cases, businesses prefer to have complete control over their marketing, which can make working with an agency difficult.
 That’s why, if you like having that level of control, it’s best to build an in-house team.

 Creating an in-house marketing team does come with some drawbacks, though, including:

 Establishing an internal marketing department takes time, whether you’re hiring one person or three people.
 The average time to hire for a marketing position is around 50 days — that’s almost two months.

 That’s a lot of time and a lot of work.